 Component 3: Cognitive Assessment

 To complete Component 3 requirements for Osteopathic Continuous Certification in the primary specialty of Internal Medicine, a physician must pass a written examination.
-Components 1 and 5 must be verified prior to the exam.
+Component 1 must be verified prior to the exam.

 The OCC Written Exam is offered every year.
 Subspecialty OCC exams are offered in August and the Internal Medicine OCC exam is offered in September.
 These are one-day computer-based exams made up of “choose the one best answer” multiple choice questions.
 Diplomates may begin taking the exam two years prior to the expiration date of their certification.
 AOBIM exams are evaluated using an absolute standard (pass/fail).
 Diplomates who are certified in a subspecialty or hold a certificate of added qualifications can simultaneously complete OCC in multiple areas by completing the exams on the same day.
 Diplomates must pass the exam for each area in which they intend to maintain certification.
 If you fail one exam but pass the other(s), you will need to sit for the entire exam that was failed at the next annual exam date.